laminlabs/lamin-docs/docs/glossary.md

     A dependent variable is sometimes called a "response variable", "regressand", "criterion", "predicted variable", "measured variable", "explained variable", "experimental variable", "responding variable", "outcome variable", "output variable", "target" or "label".

 schema
-    A schema is a blueprint for your data's structure and a tool for curating and validating the organization of your data, helping maintain data integrity as it evolves through various processing steps.
+    A schema is a blueprint for your dataset's structure and a tool for curating and validating the organization of your dataset, helping maintain data integrity as it evolves through various processing steps.

 registry
     A table in a SQL database (SQLite/Postgres) holding records, enabling queries, enforcing integrity, and fine-grained access management.